KidPluto/ParseString/README_dev-notes.md

 Guide to the code

 * ParsingExample.java - my first attempt
-* ParseExample.java - my second and third attempts
+* ParseExample_2.java - my second and third attempts
+* ParsingExampleApplication.java - the driver

 * Wasn't successful at solving the problem